-If you are detecting beacons in an app you can also use the Received Signal Strength Indicator (RSSI) to filter only those within a particular range.
-However, again, there’s no way to accurately map RSSI to the actual distance.
+When using an app to detect beacons, you can employ the Received Signal Strength Indicator (RSSI) to focus on those within a desired range.
+However, it’s challenging to precisely correlate RSSI with the actual distance.

 We have an article on Choosing the Transmitted Power.